ospocommunity/website/content/sessions/streaming-1112.md

 ---
-title: "The practice and landing of the real-time computing data flow business engine based on Apache Flink in JINGdong Retail"
+title: "The practice and landing of the real-time computing data flow business engine based on Apache Flink in Jingdong Retail"
 date: "2022-07-29T15:30:00"
 track: "streaming"
 presenters: "ying zhang"